 At Clarify, we provide upfront advances, covering up to 100% of the total invoice value.
 Once the invoice clears, we pay out the remaining amount.

-Similar to equipment loans, all types of credit can be approved for this funding option and we do not require a personal guarantee.
+Similar to equipment loans, all types of credit can be approved for this funding option, and we do not require a personal guarantee.
 The invoices are used as collateral, which means your personal assets stay protected.

 4. Business Line of Credit

-If you have a credit card, you're probably somewhat familiar with how a line of credit works.
+If you have a credit card, you're probably somewhat familiar with how a business line of credit works.
 The two are very similar in structure.
 Like applying for a consumer credit card, you submit an application to determine eligibility.
-Once approved, you receive a maximum credit limit.
-You can borrow up to your assigned limit at any time.

 Regardless of the APR, you only pay interest on the funds you choose to withdraw rather than the full amount of credit you're extended.
 This gives small business owners more control over their financial obligations.